Skip to main content

 Reading Trace Files

-from definable.agents.tracing import read_trace_file, read_trace_events
+from definable.agent.tracing import read_trace_file, read_trace_events

 # Read raw lines